Thinktank Lates: Thurs Oct 24th, 7-10pm at Thinktank Birmingham Science Museum.

 We are looking for interactive demos, games, workshops or thought-provoking displays, as well as short (10 minute) talks aimed at a lay audience, as we find that these type of activities are what audiences tend to enjoy most i.e. opportunities to get stuck in with something themselves!
 We do not allow academic posters / poster boards for a variety of reasons, so please don’t ask us if they are OK to bring along.

-If you want to carry out short talks or interactive public engagement activities at this event get in touch with Dr Caroline Gillett to discuss your idea by August 30th: firstname.lastname@example.org.
+If you want to carry out short talks or interactive public engagement activities at this event get in touch with Dr Caroline Gillett to discuss your idea by Sept 8th at latest: firstname.lastname@example.org.
 All activities will be finalised from mid-September to provide time to pull a printed brochure together.

 Priority will be given to those who get in touch first.
 If you need funding for activities you can apply for up to £250 and we can give you an answer within 2 weeks.
 Get in touch with us first and we can sense-check your plans and provide advice where needed.